znck/Provision/README.md

 # Provision
-A collections of scripts to provision servers.
+A collections of scripts for server admins.